AlGepe/OmniCalcs/SEO/Octagon/New_octagon.md

 ## Octagon definition: How many sides does an octagon have?

-The standard deifnition of an octagon goes something similar to: "_An octagon is a polygon with **8 straigth sides delimiting a closed area**_".
+The standard definition of an octagon goes something similar to: "_An octagon is a polygon with **8 straigth sides delimiting a closed area**_".
 For anyone with **basic notions of Greek** this will be almost obvious and could answer the question _how many sides does an octagon have_ without any notions of Mathematics.
 That is because "_Octo-_" in Greek means eight, so it is safe to assume an **octagon has eight sides**, or that an octopus has eight legs.

 <p style="text-align:center;"><img src="LINK" alt="How many sides does an octagon have?
 8 side, according to the octagon definition" style="width:60%" align="center"> </p>